dkreider/ngx-search-filter/README.md

 }
 ```

-## Support ng2-search-filter
+## Support ngx-search-filter

-ng2-search-filter is completely free and open-source.
+ngx-search-filter is completely free and open-source.
 If you find it useful, you can show your support by 🌟 it or sharing it in your social network.

 ## Contribute